Androstane/SingleCellCNAsimulator/README.md

 - $SP (required): Tree option.
 When setting SP = 0, a prompt will require user enter the path to a file contain a tree in newick format to be used for simulation; SP = 1 simulate a tree with birth death process before adding CNAs along the branches; SP = 2 simulate a beta splitting tree and CNA along branches simulataneously.

-- %c: event multipler, the number of events added to each branch is sampled from a poisson distribution with mean eqaul to the product of %c and branch length.
+- $c: event multipler, the number of events added to each branch is sampled from a poisson distribution with mean eqaul to the product of %c and branch length.

 ### Step 2
 Same as the original simulator.